-SDS is committed to eliminating the DD Registry in conjunction with the Governor's Council on Disabilities and Special Education, The Alaska Mental Health Trust Authority (AMHTA), representatives of the Alaska Association on Developmental Disabilities (AADD), and with the support of the Department of Health and Social Services and Centers for Medicaid and Medicare Services.
+In conjunction with the Governor's Council on Disabilities and Special Education, the Alaska Mental Health Trust Authority (AMHTA), the Alaska Association on Developmental Disabilities (AADD) and with the support of the Department of Health and Social Services and Centers for Medicaid and Medicare Services (CMS), SDS is committed to eliminating the DD Registry.

-THE PURPOSE OF THE DEVELOPMENTAL DISABILITIES WAITING LIST (AS 47.80.130(d)(1))
+THE PURPOSE OF THE DEVELOPMENTAL DISABILITIES (DD) REGISTRY (AS 47.80.130(d)(1))

-The Waiting List, henceforth in this report referred to as the DD Registry, presents information regarding people who have been determined eligible for developmental disability services and is used to select people for enrollment in services when resources are available.
-Additionally, the DD Registry assists the Division of Senior and Disability Services in planning for the future needs of people having a developmental disability.
+The DD Registry includes eligibility criteria outlining what is required to be determined qualified for developmental disability services and is used to select individuals for enrollment in services when resources are available.
+Additionally, the DD Registry assists the Division of Senior and Disability Services in planning for the future needs of individuals who have a developmental disability.
 At least annually, the Division contacts those on the DD Registry to update personal information about changes in their condition or family circumstances.

-Eligibility to be placed on the DD Registry or to participate in the Community Developmental Disabilities Grant (CDDG) program requires an individual have a developmental disability as defined under the provisions of AS 47.80.900 (7).
+In order to be eligible to be placed on the DD Registry or to participate in the Community Developmental Disabilities Grant (CDDG) program, an individual must have a developmental disability as defined under the provisions of AS 47.80.900 (7).
 The term "developmental disability" means an individual with a severe, chronic disability that: